 The peanut butter milkshake was one of the best things I have ever had in my life.
 Many, many months overdue.
 And I had the two Brits with me succumb to the curse of Shake Shack.
 Which later that day, resulted in us having dinner at Nando’s.
 Again, not upset…

-Also at the Mall of the Emirates, you will find the indoor ski center called Ski Dubai.
-An FYI for those of you wanting to waste $60 and a few hours of your day.
+An FYI for those of you want to waste $60 and a few hours of your day.
 Nothing says ethical like penguin encounters in the middle of a mall in the desert.

 While I usually wouldn’t waste time at a mall when allotted a short amount of time in a place, Dubai prides itself on its malls and extravagant shopping, and I had no regrets checking it out for an hour while grabbing some lunch.
 I also found relief from the sun and climbing desert temperatures for a bit, which was much needed if I was to survive an entire day on little sleep.

 You can reach the Mall of the Emirates by taking the metro to Mall of the Emirates station.